Journal of Biological Education

 Special emphasis is placed on research relevant to educational practice, guided by educational realities in systems, schools, colleges and universities.
 Papers that are theoretically informed and methodologically rigorous are welcomed.

-To mark the 50th anniversary of the Journal of Biological Education, editor Ian Kinchin has put together a Virtual Special Issue highlighting some of the incredible research published in the journal over the past 50 years.
-Watch Ian Kinchin, editor of JBE and Mark Downs, RSB chief executive, reflecting on 50 years of the journal, with contributions from Sir Paul Nurse.
+To mark the 50th anniversary of the Journal of Biological Education, editor Ian Kinchin put together a Virtual Special Issue highlighting some of the incredible research published in the journal over the past 50 years.
+Click here to watch Ian Kinchin, editor of JBE and Mark Downs, RSB chief executive, reflecting on 50 years of the journal, with contributions from Sir Paul Nurse.

 Vesna Klokočovnik, Andrej Šorgo & Dušan Devetak

 How to Identify and Interpret Evolutionary Tree Diagrams